humboldt-cs/cs480-pub-crawl/README.md

 * As a user, I should be able to see the locations of bars and other venues in my region

-* As someone looking for social interaction (;u;), I should be able to see on the map which venue the most people are currently at, based on user data collected from the app.
+* As someone looking for social interaction, I should be able to see on the map which venue the most people are currently at, based on user data collected from the app.

 D. Epic 4 -  Drink tracker -> keeping track of what you and/or your friends are consuming throughout the night -> keeps track of sobriety and track of experience for record keeping